Anke Rehlinger: Career in national politics

 Rehlinger co-chaired the SPD's national conventions in Berlin (2015, 2017, 2019) and Wiesbaden (2018).

-In the negotiations to form a coalition government on the national level following the 2017 federal elections, Rehlinger co-chaired the working group on agriculture; her counterparts were Julia Klöckner and Christian Schmidt.
+In the negotiations to form a coalition government on the national level following the 2017 federal elections, Rehlinger co-chaired the working group on agriculture.
+Her counterparts were Julia Klöckner and Christian Schmidt.
 She was also a member of the working group on transport.

-At a SPD national convention in 2019, Rehlinger was elected as one of the five deputies of the party's co-chairs Saskia Esken and Norbert Walter-Borjans, alongside Klara Geywitz, Hubertus Heil, Kevin Kühnert and Serpil Midyatli.
+At a SPD national convention in 2019, Rehlinger, with Klara Geywitz, Hubertus Heil, Kevin Kühnert and Serpil Midyatli, was elected as one of the five deputies of the party's co-chairs Saskia Esken and Norbert Walter-Borjans.

-In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Rehlinger led her party's delegation in the working group on mobility; her co-chairs from the other parties were Anton Hofreiter and Oliver Luksic.
+In the negotiations to form a so-called "traffic light coalition" of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Rehlinger led her party's delegation in the working group on mobility.
+Her co-chairs from the other parties were Anton Hofreiter and Oliver Luksic.

+Since 2023, Rehlinger has been coordinating her party's relations with Asia.
+In this capacity, she joined chairman Lars Klingbeil on an official trip to China, South Korea and Mongolia that year.

-Rehlinger was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.
+Rehlinger was nominated by her party as delegate to the Federal Convention for the purpose of electing the president of Germany in 2022.

+In October 2023, Rehlinger joined the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.

+On 18 October 2024, she was elected President of the Bundesrat.
+Her one-year term started on 1 November 2024 and ended 1 November 2025; she was succeeded by Andreas Bovenschulte.